wallarm/product-documentation/docs/latest/about-wallarm/api-discovery.md

 * View most attacked APIs for the last 7 days.
 * Filter out only attacked APIs, sort them by number of hits.
 * Filter APIs that consume and carry sensitive data.
-* Have an up-to-data API structure with the option to [export it](../user-guides/api-discovery.md#download-openapi-specification-oas-for-your-api-structure) into the OpenAPI v3 to compare it with your own API structure description.
+* Have an up-to-date API inventory with the option to [export it](../user-guides/api-discovery.md#download-openapi-specification-oas-for-your-api-structure) into the OpenAPI v3 to compare it with your own API description.
 You can discover:
     * The list of endpoints discovered by Wallarm, but absent in your specification (missing endpoints, also known as "Shadow API").
     * The list of endpoints presented in your specification but not discovered by Wallarm (endpoints that are not in use, also known as "Zombie API").
-* [Track changes](#tracking-changes-in-api-structure) in API structure that took place within the selected period of time.
+* [Track changes](#tracking-changes-in-api-structure) in API that took place within the selected period of time.
 * Quickly [create rules](../user-guides/api-discovery.md#api-structure-and-rules) per any given API endpoint.
 * Get full list of the malicious requests per any given API endpoint.
-* Provide your developers with access to the build API structure reviewing and downloading.
+* Provide your developers with access to the build API inventory reviewing and downloading.

 ## How API Discovery works?